 The valuation is made on the assumption that any alterations that may have been carried out to the property satisfy all relevant legislation and have full certification where appropriate.
-While not necessarily an exhaustive list, alterations noted at the time of our inspection include alterations to affect the current layout and the installation of patio doors to the rear.
-Unfortunately without the benefit of plans showing the original layout detailed comment cannot be made.
+We are unaware of any recent significant alterations, however, without the benefit of plans showing the original layout detailed comment cannot be made.